agr505/MovieRevenuePredictionMachineLearningProject/README.md

 - Encoding categorical features: conversion of data into binary format.
   - Different classes in a column (Lists) allotted their own column, and each row will indicate if column existed or not by assigning either a 1 or a 0.
   - If Stan Lee is in the list of producers for any movie, then now 'Stan Lee' will become a binary feature.
 If a movie has Stan Lee as the producer the feature will be a 1, otherwise it'll be a 0.
-- Data was then divided into Test Validation and Training sets (60%, 20% and 20%) for further model training and testing.
+- Data was then divided into Test, Validation, and Training sets (60%, 20% and 20%) for further model training and testing.

 ---